ExitValue.ai

 How does customer concentration affect fabrication valuation?

 Concentration is one of the biggest discount factors.
-If your top customer represents more than 25% of revenue, expect a 1-2x EBITDA discount.
+If your top customer represents more than a percent-of-revenue figure, expect a platform-tier earnings multiples discount.
 Losing a major OEM account can idle production lines and devastate profitability.
-Buyers strongly prefer shops with no customer above 10-15% of revenue.
+Buyers strongly prefer shops with no customer above a percent-of-revenue range.

 Ready to See What Your Business Is Worth?